-Whatever field of engineering you work in, the reputation of your company rests largely on your ability to get things done - on time, and to spec.
-Keeping projects to schedule - particularly with inevitable changes, additions and delays - becomes a project manager’s biggest challenge.
+Whatever field of engineering you work in, your company’s reputation rests largely on your ability to get things done – on time, and to spec.
+Keeping projects to schedule, particularly with inevitable changes, additions and delays, becomes a project manager’s biggest challenge.

-So, whether you are an experienced manager looking for some tips for delivering a successful engineering project, or you’re an engineer transitioning into a management or leadership role, we’ve scoured advice from industry leaders and put together some of the best project management tips for engineers to help you set, manage and exceed expectations.
+Whether you’re an experienced manager looking for some tips for delivering a successful engineering project, or you’re an engineer transitioning into a management or leadership role, we’ve scoured advice from industry leaders and put together these engineering project management tips for engineers to help you set, manage and exceed expectations.

 Establish clear project specifications from the beginning

-While it may seem obvious, the biggest reason that projects fail to meet deadlines is because of lack of attention to the pre-project planning.
-Even minor changes along the way have the ability to build up and cause scope creep.
-So, before getting started, establish an accurate outline of project parameters, including:
+While it may seem obvious, the biggest reason that projects fail to meet deadlines is because of lack of attention to pre-project planning.
+Even minor changes along the way of project engineering can build up and cause scope creep.
+Before getting started, it’s a great idea to establish an accurate outline of project parameters, including:

 - Personnel and external participants

-Often, project expectations are initially established between a client and senior management or a sales team, without considering the actual specifics of what will need to be involved to deliver the project.
-Therefore, it helps for project managers to be involved early in the planning process to ensure both parties have a realistic understanding of objectives and deliverables.
+Project engineering expectations can be established between a client and senior management or a sales team, without fully considering the specifics of what’s involved to deliver the project.
+Therefore, it helps for project engineering managers to be involved early in the process to ensure both parties have a realistic understanding of objectives and deliverables.

 Build a strong project team

-Creating a team with not only the right skills but the right attitudes will be the difference in creating a seamless delivery.
-As a project manager, your job is to align skills and talents with appropriate project elements, and ensure team members have a clear understanding of what their role and responsibilities are.
+Creating a team with the right skills and the right attitude will be the difference between a seamless or troubled project.
+As project engineering manager, your job is to align skills and talents with appropriate project elements, and be sure team members have a clear understanding of what their roles and responsibilities are.
 Help them understand the end goal, and how their specific role contributes to the overall success of the project.

-Establish client sign-offs at various key stages of the project, as opposed to one final sign off.
-This helps ensure that stakeholders are engaged throughout the project delivery and will keep the scope on track.
+Establish client sign-offs at various stages of the project, as opposed to one final sign off.
+This strategy helps keep stakeholders engaged and accountable throughout the project delivery and will keep the scope on track.

 - Set up calendar reminders for milestones to create transparency around deadlines.